 - Visual exam: Technicians examine the appearance of the urine.
 Cloudiness or an unusual odor may signal an infection or another potential problem.
 The food that a person eats can also affect urine color.

-- Microscopic exam: Drops of urine are examined under a microscope.
+- Microscopic exam: Professionals examine urine drops under a microscope.
 The presence of leukocytes might be a sign of infection.

 If blood or other substances are present in the urine, the physician may perform more tests to identify the cause of the problem.

-The problem may be any of the conditions listed above or a more serious noninfectious illness, such as a blood disorder, autoimmune disease, or cancer.
+The problem may be any of the above conditions or a more serious noninfectious illness, such as a blood disorder, autoimmune disease, or cancer.
 The doctor will order additional tests as needed.

 A correct diagnosis is vital for identifying a path of treatment.

 Treatment for leukocytes in the urine depends on the cause and if there is an infection.
-For some conditions, such as a bacterial UTI, antibiotic therapy will clear up the infection relatively quickly.
+Antibiotic therapy will clear up the infection for some conditions, such as a bacterial UTI, relatively quickly.